 The medicines and the balloon septostomy are only short-term solutions, but they allow the body to get some oxygen-rich blood until surgery can be performed to correct the transposition.

 The most common surgery for transposition of the great arteries can be performed within the first month of life.
-It is called an arterial switch.
-As the name suggests, the surgery reverses the positions of the arteries, so that the pulmonary artery is connected to the right ventricle, and the aorta is connected to the left ventricle.
+It is called an arterial switch and reverses the positions of the arteries, so that the pulmonary artery is connected to the right ventricle, and the aorta is connected to the left ventricle.

 See on other sites: